sansbankdao/.github/profile/README.md

 #### Empowering a Bank-Free Future

-Sansbank DAO is at the forefront of the DASH Evolution — driving Platform innovations in developer tooling and scalability to bring a decentralized economy to every individual worldwide.
+Sansbank DAO is at the forefront of the DASH Evolution — driving Platform innovations in developer tooling and infrastructure scalability to bring a decentralized economy to every individual worldwide.

 #### 🗳️ Your crypto, in your hands